4 Easy DIY Tips for a Draught Proof Front Door

 Step 3: Cut the strips

-Based on your measurements from Step 2, use scissors or a utility knife to cut the adhesive strips to the right length.
-Make sure to cut them slightly longer than the measured dimensions to ensure a snug fit.
+Based on your measurements from Step 2, use scissors or a utility knife to cut the adhesive strips to length, making sure to cut them slightly longer than the measured length to ensure a snug fit.

 Step 4: Apply the strips

-Peel the backing paper off one side of the foam strip to expose the adhesive.
-Start at the top corner of the door frame and press the strip firmly against the frame, aligning it with the edge and facing the door.
-Be careful not to stretch the strip as this may reduce its draught proofing efficiency.
+Peel the backing paper off the foam strip to expose the adhesive surface.
+Start at the top corner of the door frame and press the strip firmly against the frame, aligning it with the edge, facing the door.
+Be careful not to stretch the strip.

-Continue pressing and adhering the strip along the entire frame, making sure it's straight.
+Continue pressing the strip down along the entire frame, making sure it's straight.
 Trim any excess at the end.

 Step 5: Repeat

-Ensure that each strip meets at the corners around the door frame to create a complete seal with the door.
-Press down firmly to make sure the strips are secure.
-Note that self adhesive foam strips can be used to draught proof loft hatches.
+Ensure that each strip meets at the corners around the door frame to create a complete seal.
+Press down firmly to make sure all the strips are firmly in place.
+Note that self adhesive foam strips can be used to draught proof loft hatches too, which are another common source of draughts in the home.

 Step 6: Test

-Once you've applied the strips, close the window and check for any gaps or draughts.
+Once you've applied the strips, close the door and check for any gaps or draughts.
 If you find areas where the seal isn't tight, replace the strip that has come loose.

-If you have draughts coming through gaps between the door frame and surrounding brickwork, sealant can be the perfect solution.
-You can use sealant to fill gaps on the indoors frame and on the frame outside.
+If you have draughts coming through gaps between the door frame and surrounding brickwork, calk or silicone sealant can be the perfect solution.
+Calk filler is best to use fill gaps on the indoors frame.
+Use silicone sealant on the frame outside as it’s weather resistant.

 To draught proof using sealant, gather a few simple tools and materials: